 If workers deemed to be self-employed do in reality have employee status then employers should consider the support measures introduced by the government.

 The government announced in the March 2020 budget that the self-employed will be able to claim employment support allowance from the first day of their isolation or illness rather than day eight.
 However, it is only paid to those who are too sick to work and who meet certain conditions and those who are likely to benefit are fairly limited.
 The benefit is worth £73.10 a week, or £57.90 for the under-25s.

-The government has also announced a new £500m fund to support economically vulnerable people which will be allocated by local authorities.
-More information can be found on the Government website.
+The government has also announced a £500m fund to support economically vulnerable people which will be allocated by local authorities.
+More information can be found in the question on the summary of the help available above, our table outlining government coronavirus support schemes and on the Government website.

 DISCLAIMER: The materials provided here are for general information purposes and do not constitute legal or other professional advice.
 While the information is considered to be true and correct at the date of publication, changes in circumstances may impact the accuracy and validity of the information.
 The CIPD is not responsible for any errors or omissions, or for any action or decision taken as a result of using the guidance.
 You should consult the government website for the very latest information or contact a professional adviser for legal or other advice where appropriate.